OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 | CO2 | 37.1 | 37.7 | 10^12 kg CO2 |
 | CH4 | 345-383 | 199 | 10^9 kg CH4 |

 The CO2 fluxes (minus the heating activities removed) are very similar, which is a good sign, as carbon is one of the easiest material flows to estimate.
-However, we note that the global carbon budget includes some estimates from GTAP, meaning that these two numbers are not independent; they are using some of the same input data to reach their final totals.
+However, we note that the global carbon budget includes some estimates from GTAP, meaning that the ecoinvent and Global Carbon Budget figures are not independent; they are using some of the same input data to reach their final totals.
 Therefore, the close agreement between these two numbers is probably mostly due to them using the same normalization references.

-The CH4 flux numbers in ecoinvent have reasonable with observed data, given the rapid scientific progress in estimating anthropogenic emissions and in the significant geographical heterogeneity in these fluxes.
+The CH4 flux numbers in ecoinvent have reasonable agreement with observed data, given the rapid scientific progress in estimating anthropogenic emissions and in the significant geographical heterogeneity in these fluxes.

 <a id="mining-production-volumes"></a>
 ### Mining production volumes